 Let $T$ be a maximal torus acting on $\Gr(d,n)$.
-For any $x\in \Gr(d,n)$, we have that the closure of the $T$-orbit $\overline{T x}$ is a proper and normal \cite{White-normality} toric variety of complex dimension $0\leq p\leq n-1$.
+For any $x\in \Gr(d,n)$, we have that the closure of the $T$-orbit $\overline{T x}$ is a proper and normal \cite[p.
+16]{EHL} toric variety of complex dimension $0\leq p\leq n-1$.

 For $M\in \mathcal{M}_n^d$, the \textbf{thin Schubert cell} is the locally closed locus $G_M\subset\Gr(d,n)$ where the coordinate $x_I$ is nonzero if and only if $I\in \mathcal B(M)$.
+The ideal sheaf locally generated by the $x_I$ for $I\not\in\mathcal B(M)$ gives a scheme structure to the closure of $G_M$, and thus to $G_M$ itself; this scheme is not necessarily reduced.
 The cell $G_M$ can be empty (in which event matroid theorists say that $M$ is not \textbf{realizable}, or \textbf{representable}, over~$\mathbb{C}$).
 Since for any $x\in\Gr(d,n)$ the set $\{I:x_I\ne0\}$ is the set of bases of some matroid, the next proposition follows. \begin{p} We have the following decomposition:

 \end{p}

 \begin{obs} The decomposition \eqref{intro_tscdesc} fails to provide a stratification of $\Gr(d,n)$ in general since the closure of a thin Schubert cell is not always a union of thin Schubert cells \cite{EK}.
 However, \eqref{intro_tscdesc} does provide a stratification for $\Gr (2,n)$ (see Proposition~\ref{P_stratification}). \end{obs}